growth-nirvana/seo_pages/_connectors/heroku_postgres.md

       Heroku Postgres Connector
     description: Integrate Heroku Postgres insights into Looker Studio for comprehensive database analytics that guide your database management strategies.
     image_url: /assets/images/seo_pages/body.webp
-  steps_to_connect:
-    title: Steps to connect
-    steps:
-      - title: "Step 1"
-        description: Login to your Heroku Postgres account
-      - title: "Step 2"
-        description: Authorize the Heroku Postgres connection to send data to Growth Nirvana
-      - title: "Step 3"
-        description: Share your dashboard requirements with our data team.
-We will build the report for you.
-    image_url: /assets/images/seo_pages/steps-to-connect.webp
   faq:
     title: FAQs
     questions: